-Research well: Collect booklets and brochures of the school, their programs, and departments.
+Collect booklets and brochures of the school, their programs, and departments.
 Go through their websites and gather as much information as you can for the programs you’re interested in.
 Read publications, projects, and research interests of your faculty of interest.
 Scan through recent articles to identify current problems, challenges, and understand how the field developed.

-Make the first impression: Don’t miss the initial impact.
+Don’t miss the initial impact.
 Add an element of interest at the beginning of the draft itself.
 The application committee goes through tons of essays, and it takes creativity to grab their attention.
 A gripping start goes a long way to strengthen your case.

-Contemplate on intellectual development: Ponder upon the crucial moments of your life and what influenced your decision and got you interested in your current search of program, school, and department.
+Ponder upon the crucial moments of your life and what influenced your decision and got you interested in your current search of program, school, and department.

 Reflect upon the critical personal characteristics that you possess, which would help you improve your prospects and steer you in the right direction.
 Demonstrate those characteristics to deliver a genuine impact.